Robust registration of medical images in the presence of spatially-varying noise: Bias field noise and empirical mode decomposition

 where $K$ is the number of Gaussian functions.
 Figure \ref{fig:biasfield}-A shows a sample Gaussian kernel.
-We manually add one Gaussian kernel ($K=1$) with random mean to both floating and reference MR images.
-A sample pair of corrupted images are shown in Figure \ref{fig:biasfield}-B. The standard deviation of the Gaussian function is set to be $\frac{1}{16}$ of image width.
-To investigate the ability of EMD in reducing bias field noise, we decompose both floating and reference images corrupted by our bias field noise to IMFs and residuals.
-Figure \ref{fig:emd} illustrates the set of IMFs and residuals for three levels for both images.
-The Gaussian kernel is explained by residuals and IMFs are noise free.
-This visualization shows that EMD can successfully separate noise from the intrinsic components of the image.
+We manually add one Gaussian kernel ($K=1$) to both floating and reference MR images.
+The coordination of center of Gaussion kernel is selcted at random and the standard deviation is set to be $\frac{1}{16}$ of the image width. \ref{fig:biasfield}-B shows a sample MR image from the BrainWeb dataset \cite{BrainWeb} corrupted with the bias field noise.
+To explore the ability of the EMD in extracting the bias field noise, we decomposed both noisy floating and reference images into IMFs and residuals.
+Figure \ref{fig:emd} illustrates the set of IMFs and residuals for three EMD levels.
+The Gaussian kernel is highly expressed in residuals and IMFs are noise free.
+This observation suggests that the registration algorithms based on the IMFs may be robust to the bias field noise.
+In the following two subsections, we propose two registration algorithms based on this observation.